 How will this be paid for?

-The initial cost of $120-130 million will be paid for by a combination of federal and local funding sources.
-In the fall 2020, the City will be applying for a federal Small Starts grant, which could pay up to 75% of that ($90-98 million).
-The remaining 25% ($30-38 million) would be paid for with local sources or as part of the City’s capital improvement budget.
-BRT fares paid for by Metro Transit customers will also be used to offset the operating and maintenance costs.
+The initial cost of $160 million will be paid for by a combination of federal and local funding sources.
+The City applied for a Federal Small Starts Grant, which could pay $107 million with remaining $53 million paid for with local sources including the City’s Capital Improvement Budget.
+BRT fares paid for by Metro Transit customers will be used to offset operating and maintenance costs.